Medicine Overview of Acipant Injection

 However, the use of Acipant 40mg Injection is not advised along with other medicines used for the treatment of Helicobacter Pylori infection.

-Acipant 40mg Injection is safe to use in patients with liver+more
+Acipant 40mg Injection is probably safe to use in patients w+more

 Severely interacts with other drugs like

 Danavir 600mg Tablet, Mezolam 7.5mg Injection, Azivent 500mg Tablet, Zathrin Redimix Suspension

 If you miss a dose of Pantoprazole, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

 Frequently asked questions for Acipant 40mg Injection

 Acipant is a proton pump inhibitor (PPI) which is used for the treatment of conditions like heartburn, acid regurgitation, and stomach ulcers.

 No, Acipant is not an antacid, it belongs to a therapeutic group of drugs called proton pump inhibitors.
 It acts by decreasing acid secretion in the stomach while antacids neutralize the acid in the stomach and coat the stomach mucosa.